-You have successfully completed Steps 1 and 2 as you create your website:
+You have successfully completed Steps 1 and 2 and now it is time to begin to create your website:

 I highly recommend WordPress as you begin to create your website.